sconover/collection_functions/README.markdown

 I'm a fan of underscore.js [LINK] but I found I needed collection functions that didn't make strong assumptions about the underlying storage format (underscore assumes Arrays).

-CollectionFunctions.Array is an Array-backed instance of the functions, which can be used very much like underscore:
+CollectionFunctions.Array is an Array-backed instance of the functions, which can be used very much like underscore

     //aside: http://aresemicolonsnecessaryinjavascript.com